VitoChan01/Pebbles/blog_post.md

 The reason of using 2 different split has to do with a concern regarding the dataset.
 While variations were made in the view angle and lighting conditions, all images were essentially capturing the same study object.
 To examine if the training results can actually be generalized, split 1 and 2 restrict the view angles available to the training process as an attempt to evaluate the actual performance.

 For all models, an 8 fold kfold cross-validation was also performed.
+The training and validation dataset were shuffled before the split and all models uses the same split for all 8 folds.

 # Results
 ## SAM segmentation